“Burn! Quema! Burn!”

 Over the next three days, there were bands (Vidrio, Van Daniken Experience, Las Casas) and homegrown music of all types.
 At least two new love affairs started and at least one Surreal Moment occurred per day: a freakily-dressed guy handed me a nut which looked wholly ordinary but, when cracked open, had a paper printed with a zen koan inside.
 A plane, out of nowhere, appeared over the soy and flew the length of the camp so low that I thought he might clip the tent tops.
 DJs played.
 Workshops.
 Hours with nothing to do but fly kites.

 Don’t Call It Burning Argentina

 The event was billed as both Aurora, and as ‘Burning Argentina’.
 The online post that caught my eye promised, “The very first Burning Man experience in South America.”
 The tag line worked.
-Had it been called anything else, I would never have sent an immediate email to the contact address with the Subject line: ‘Puede Ser?‘
+Had it been called anything else, I would never have sent an immediate email to the contact address with the subject line: ‘Puede Ser?‘

 Four days before the event, BMOrg caught wind of what was going on and had a few legal-sounding words for the organisers.
-This is not as Machiavellian as it may sound: one of BMOrg’s key functions is protecting the brand and reputation of Burning Man, and preventing unscrupulous third parties from cashing in on the name by selling t-shirts, jewelry, and other schwag with the BM name or logo.
+This is not as Machiavellian as it may sound: one of BMOrg’s key functions is protecting the brand and reputation of Burning Man, and preventing unscrupulous third parties from cashing in on the name by selling t-shirts, jewellery, and other schwag with the BM name or logo.

 When they heard about Burning Argentina, they sent what may be the world’s nicest cease-and-desist letter, requesting that the local organisers stop using the Burning Man name, logos, etc. They complied, and Aurora was born.